GaoleMeng/EECS498-MDE-Mboard/README.md

 ### In the alpha release, remember to open and turn on the receiver app before running the iPad app!

-Next you will start up the iPad app.
+Then start the virtual keyboard on iPad.
 To do this, complete the following steps:
 1. Navigate to the root of `EECS498-MDE-Mboard`
 2. Enter `buttonAddition` directory
 3. Open `buttonAddition.xcodeproj` with Xcode